How to Prepare Your Van for Storage: A Guide to Placing your van into Storage Mode, Draining Water Tanks and Venting Fridges

 Venting Fridges

-To avoid mold and odors building up in your fridge, turn off the power button at the top of the fridge or manually turn it off at Red Vision.
+To avoid mould and odours building up in your fridge, turn off the power button at the top of the fridge or manually turn it off at Red Vision.
 Allow the fridge to get down to ambient temperature, then wipe out any residual moisture thoroughly and leave the fridge open off the seal.
-This will allow the fridge to breathe and prevent any mold or odors from developing.
+This will allow the fridge to breathe and prevent any mould or odours from developing.

 Ventilation